Project-MONAI/tutorials/acceleration/fast_model_training_guide.md

 )
 ```

-For the rest of script, `nvtx` library provides functions `start_range` and `end_range` for users to define the range of the analysis.
+For the rest of the script, `nvtx` library provides functions `start_range` and `end_range` for users to define the range of the analysis.
 And user can choose colors of the itemized analysis in Nsight visualization.

 ```py
 rng_train_dataload = nvtx.start_range(message="dataload", color="red")